Anisotropic Diffusion in Pulsar Halos: Interpreting the asymmetric morphology of Geminga and Monogem halos measured by HAWC: Result

-Fig.~\ref{fig:Azimuth_distribution} shows the fitting to $\theta_d$ with the anisotropic diffusion model, in the cases of $r_{\rm max}=100\,$pc and $r_{\rm max}=200\,$pc respectively, and the best-fit parameters are shown in Table~\ref{tab:bestfit}\footnote{We have excluded one of the solutions obtained from the MCMC fitting for Monogem with $r_{\rm max}=200$ pc.
-Please refer to the appendix for more details.}.
-The best-fit values of the mean magnetic field orientation in two cases of $r_{\rm max}$ are different, although the differences are not very significant given the large uncertainty ranges.
-We have checked the results with larger $r_{\rm max}$, and the results are similar to that of $r_{\rm max}=200\,$pc.
-The influence of $r_{\rm max}$ will be discussed further in Section~\ref{Discussion}.
-Note that in the previous study, the inclination angle $\phi$ for Geminga is suggested to be less than $5^\circ$ \citep{Liu_Anisotropic_Model, Luque2022}.
+In the previous study, the inclination angle $\phi$ for Geminga is suggested to be less than $5^\circ$ \citep{Liu_Anisotropic_Model, Luque2022}.
 This is because the asymmetric morphology of the halo was not revealed at the time and $\phi<5^\circ$ is employed to keep quasi-isotropy of the halo's morphology.
 It led to a tension between the non-detection of elongated morphology of halos and the small probability (i.e., approximately 0.4\%) of viewing angle being within $5^\circ$.
 In this study, the fitted value of $\phi$ is much larger than the previous estimate, significantly relaxing the tension.
 On the other hand, $M_{\rm A}$ obtained in the two cases are generally consistent, which are around 0.2 for both Geminga and Monogem, and are compatible with previous studies, as well as with an independent method with radio polarization analysis \citep{Pavaskar2023}.

+For electrons with energies above 100\,TeV diffusing along the mean magnetic field, the scattering mean free path is approximately $\sim 50$\,pc under the employed diffusion coefficient.
+This suggests that the directions of recently injected high-energy electrons may not yet be fully randomized, such that their transport is not accurately described by the diffusion approximation \citep{Prosekin2015,quasi-ballistic_propagation, pu2026}.
+To assess the impact of this effect, we exclude electrons for which the elapsed time since injection is shorter than the isotropization timescale $\tau\approx3D_\parallel/c^2$, and refit the model.
+We find that the resulting change in the best-fit model parameters is negligible.

 Based on the $\gamma$-ray spectrum measured by HAWC in the range of approximately $5$–$85$\,TeV, we estimated the electron injection energy efficiency $\eta_e$ for Geminga and Monogem in Table~\ref{tab:bestfit} by fitting the spectrum in Fig.~\ref{fig:Spectrum}.
 The uncertainties of $\eta_e$ mainly arise from the uncertainties of distances of pulsars.
 Additionally, due to the adoption of the finite integration radius $r_{\rm max}$, electrons with relatively lower energy may diffuse beyond the integration region, thereby affecting the estimate of $\eta_e$ and the $\gamma$-ray spectrum.